mraggi/tqdm-cpp/README.md

 # TQDM for C++17

 This is a first attempt at implementing some of the functionality found in python's [tqdm](https://github.com/tqdm/tqdm) functionality.

+**Note**: This project is not affiliated in any way with python's [tqdm](https://github.com/tqdm/tqdm).
+However, I plan on doing a pull request to [tqdm-cpp](https://github.com/tqdm/tqdm.cpp) which currently doesn't work (at least for me) after I've polished this enough.

 # Installation